econreadinggroup/econreadinggroup.github.io/README.md

 #### Time:
-Bi-weekly on Mondays at 7 p.m.
+- Bi-weekly on Mondays at 7 p.m.
 GMT+3.

 #### Location:
-Zoom.
+- Zoom.
 See my email for all Zoom meetings information (e.g. meeting links, authentication details, etc.).

 #### Language:
-Communication and discussion are held in Russian.
+- Communication and discussion are held in Russian.
 All materials for the course are in English.

 #### Instructor:
 Egor Bronnikov ()

 #### More Details:
-This site will provide you with information and materials necessary for the course, namely:
 - a [course syllabus](about.md),
 - a bi-weekly [course calendar](calendar.md) with readings,
 - a bi-weekly [schedule](schedule.md), and